 Continue reading to learn how PDFs can contain viruses, what happens when you open a virus-infected PDF and how you can stay protected against malicious PDFs.

-Viruses can hide inside a PDF in a variety of ways, mainly through code, system commands and embedded objects.
-Most web browsers support JavaScript, a programming language, and its code can be found in PDFs.
-When a hacker wants to use a PDF with malicious intent, they can hide a virus’s code within JavaScript to take advantage of any security vulnerabilities within a PDF.
-A virus can start infecting other files and applications on your device by simply opening a malicious PDF file.
-Hackers may assume that you have antivirus software installed to find, stop and eliminate any known viruses, so they may embed hidden objects in PDF files to go undetected.
+Viruses can live inside PDFs through hidden code, system commands and embedded objects.
+Many web browsers support JavaScript, a programming language that can be embedded in PDFs.
+Hackers use this to their advantage, hiding malicious code in JavaScript to exploit security vulnerabilities within a PDF.
+Just opening a compromised PDF can set off a domino effect, with the virus infecting other files and apps on your device.
+Hackers may even assume that you have antivirus software installed, so they may embed hidden objects in PDF files to go undetected and gain unauthorized access to your private information.

-How to stay protected against malicious PDF files
+How to stay safe against PDF viruses

 Never interact with suspicious emails